 Do you use sea urchin tongues or grated white truffle in your scrambled eggs?
 No, me neither.

 This is where I was most concerned about going into the MasterClass.
 How does a world-renown chef, like Ramsay, pare down recipes so they are accessible to most people?
 I’ve never eaten sea urchin tongue nor have I ever put them in my scrambled eggs, but according to Ramsay they “elevate the creaminess” of the eggs.

-All 6 recipes covered in this MasterClass included an ingredient or a tool (like a pasta roller) that I either never carry in my kitchen or would have to make a trek to Whole Foods to find.
+All 6 recipes covered in this MasterClass included an ingredient or a tool (like a pasta roller) that I either never carry in my kitchen (unless it’s Italian red wine) or would have to make a trek to Whole Foods to find.
 Although I found the recipe demonstrations helpful, I’ll probably stick to simpler recipes.